tc39/proposal-async-context/README.md

 then at all those sites, `Zone.current` would be equal to `loadZone`.

-Zones in `zones.js` are basically `Zone` and `AsyncTask` merged in this proposal.
-The reason we'd like to split the concept of `Zone` and `AsyncTask` is that they don't share target users in most cases. `AsyncTask`s are generally made interests of third-party scheduling libraries, while `Zone`s are expected to be intuitive to most JavaScript users.
+Zones in `zones.js` are basically `AsyncHook`, `AsyncLocalStorage` and `AsyncTask` merged in this proposal.
+The reason we'd like to split the concept of `Zone` and `AsyncTask` is that they don't share target users in most cases.
+`AsyncTask`s are generally made interests of third-party scheduling libraries, while `AsyncHook` and `AsyncLocalStorage` are expected to be intuitive to most JavaScript users.

 ## Node.js `domain` module